Transamerica Pyramid & Redwood Park

 Transamerica Pyramid & Redwood Park information

-The defining feature of San Francisco's skyline was built during the Jet Age, atop the wreck of a whaling ship abandoned in the 1849 Gold Rush, at the site of a saloon frequented by Mark Twain and the newspaper office where Sun Yat-sen drafted his Proclamation of the Republic of China.
+The defining feature of San Francisco's skyline is this 1972 pyramid, built atop the wreck of a whaling ship abandoned in the Gold Rush.
+A half-acre redwood grove sprouted out front, on the site of Mark Twain's favorite saloon and the newspaper office where Sun Yat-sen drafted his Proclamation of the Republic of China.
+Although these transplanted redwoods have shallow roots, their intertwined root network allows them to reach dizzying heights.
+Mark Twain couldn't have scripted a more perfect metaphor for San Francisco.